 Tutor Notes on Conversation Map

-Note: There are three stages to this lens: establish who the voices are and what they are saying; map out relationships between those voices; and imagine a script of what those people would say to each other if they met in a coffee shop.
+Note: There are three stages to this lens: steps 1-5, establish who the voices are and what they are saying; step 6, map out relationships between those voices; steps 7-9, imagine a script of what those people/sources would say to each other if they met in a coffee shop.

 Take turns reading the draft aloud.

-Take turns adding the speakers to a communal list a piece of paper.
+Take turns adding the speakers to a communal list on a piece of paper.

-If there are a lot of voices negotiate which are more important.
+If there are a lot of voices, negotiate which are more important.

 Voices: Pick one of those important voices and do Two-step summary on it.
 (You can write notes on the communal paper.)